salomondush/Flixster/README.md

 The following *stretch* features are implemented:

 * [x] Improved the user interface by experimenting with styling and coloring.
+- Added a box container with shadows (using the elevation feature and a drawable backgroud)
+- Added poster view on the movie details page
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.